microsoft/ai.ed/README.md

 # AI.Ed

+**NOTE: This project is now archived and no longer under development.**

 This is the AI for (programming) EDucation project.
 The goal is to provide a great set of tools to provide AI-powered assistance to students taking programming classes and educators teaching them.
 Installation instructions are in [BUILD.md](BUILD.md).